AlexeyMK/meteor-roguelike/README.md

 TODO
-- facebook login
+x facebook login
-- multiple players
+x multiple players
 - use canvas element for walking around x player can move around
 - use canvas